docker/docs/content/manuals/desktop/previous-versions/edge-releases-windows.md

 TCP connection is idle for more than 5 minutes (related to [docker/for-mac#1374](https://github.com/docker/for-mac/issues/1374))

+> [!NOTE]
+>
-> [!NOTE]: The link above goes to Docker for Mac issues because a Mac user reported this problem, which applied to both Mac and Windows and was fixed on both.
+> The link above goes to Docker for Mac issues because a Mac user reported this problem, which applied to both Mac and Windows and was fixed on both.

 ### Docker Community Edition 17.07.0-rc3-win23 Release Notes (2017-08-21 17.07.0-win23)